 When it is necessary to add a Director to the Board, the Nominating and Corporate Governance Committee, in consultation with the Board, determines the specific criteria for a new Director candidate.
 After the Nominating and Corporate Governance Committee identifies a prospective candidate, the Committee determines the appropriate method to evaluate the candidate.
 This determination is based on the information provided to the Committee by the person recommending the prospective candidate and the Committee's knowledge of the candidate.
 This information may be supplemented by inquiries to the person who made the recommendation or to others.
-The preliminary determination is based on the need for additional Board members to fill vacancies or to expand the size of the Board, and the likelihood that the candidate will meet the Board membership criteria listed in item I below.
-The Committee will determine, after discussion with the Chairman of the Board and other Board members, whether a candidate should continue to be considered as a potential nominee.
-If a candidate warrants additional consideration, the Committee may request an independent executive search firm to gather additional information about the candidate's background, experience, and reputation, and to report its findings to the Committee.
+The preliminary determination is based on the need for additional Board members to fill vacancies or to expand the size of the Board, and the likelihood that the candidate will meet the Board and other Board members, whether a candidate should continue to be considered as a potential nominee.
+If a candidate warrants additional consideration, the Committee may request an independent executive search firm to gather additional information about the candidate's background, experience and reputation, and to report its findings to the Committee.
 The Committee then evaluates the candidate and determines whether to interview the candidate.
 One or more members of the Committee and others as appropriate perform candidate interviews.
-Once the evaluation and interview are completed, the

-Committee recommends to the Board of Directors which candidates should be nominated.
+Once the evaluation and interviews are completed, the Committee recommends to the Board which candidates should be nominated.
 The Board makes a determination of nominees after review of the recommendation and the Committee's report.

-- I. Board Membership Criteria: Candidates nominated for election or reelection to the Board of Directors should possess the following qualifications: - 1.
-Personal characteristics: - a) Highest personal and professional ethics, integrity and values; - b) An inquiring and independent mind; and - c) Practical wisdom and mature judgment. - Broad training and experience at the policy-making level in business, government, education or technology. - 3.
+- I. Board Membership Criteria: Directors and nominees should possess the following qualifications: - 1.
+Personal characteristics: - a) High personal and professional ethics, integrity and values; - b) An inquiring and independent mind; and - c) Practical wisdom and mature judgment. - 2.
+Broad training and experience at the policy-making level in business, government, education or technology. - 3.
 Expertise that is useful to Halliburton and complementary to the background and experience of other Board members, so that an optimum balance of members on the Board can be achieved and maintained. - 4.
 Willingness to devote the required amount of time to carrying out the duties and responsibilities of Board membership. - 5.
 Commitment to serve on the Board for several years to develop knowledge about Halliburton's principal operations. - 6.
-Willingness to represent the best interests of all stockholders and objectively appraise management performance. - 7.
+Willingness to represent the best interests of all Halliburton stockholders and objectively appraise management performance. - 7.
 Involvement only in activities or interests that do not create a conflict with the Director's responsibilities to Halliburton and its stockholders.